 Opportunities showing up on the H2H website can only be seen by registered members.
 We recommend that you visit the site regularly because opportunities are sometimes not on the site very long.
 The onus is on the registered member to visit the website regularly to see what opportunities are available.
 Note: If a posting interests you, you can apply to it and attach your Resume that is already on your account.
 Ensure you meet the requirements, or you will not be considered.

 10Your account timing- out

-Note: Your account will de-activate if you have not logged-in for more than 180 days.
-Ensure you are active on your account at least once every 180 days.
+Note: Your account will de-activate if you have not logged-in for more than 365 days.
+Ensure you are active on your account at least once a year.

 Matching a release date with a start of training can vary from one province to another and from one trade to another.
 Be aware that some trades might only have 1 or 2 intake dates per year and these intake dates might not always match with your planned release date.
 Also, if you are on a 3a or 3b release and entitled to vocational rehabilitation, take advantage of this time to complete any prerequisites you might require for the selected trade.